 Quantum computing, simply put, is a new way to process information using the laws of quantum physics - the rules that govern nature on tiny size scales.
-Through decades of effort in science and engineering we’re now ready to put this physics to work solving problems that are exceptionally difficult for regular computers.
+Through decades of effort in science and engineering, we’re now ready to put this quantum mechanics to work in solving problems that are exceptionally difficult for regular computers.

-Figuring out how to do this is no simple task and today only a handful of algorithms exist which fully exploit this information capacity.
+Figuring out how to do this is no simple task and today only a handful of quantum algorithms exist which fully exploit this quantum information capacity.

 Quantum computing could also help develop revolutionary artificial intelligence systems.
 Recent efforts have demonstrated a strong and unexpected link between quantum computation and artificial neural networks, potentially portending new approaches to machine learning.

-Today, small scale machines with a couple of dozen interacting elements - called qubits - really exist in labs around the world, built from exotic materials.
+Today, small-scale machines with a couple of dozen interacting elements - called qubits - really exist in labs around the world, built from exotic materials.
 Some can even be accessed by the cloud.
-But they are very fragile and suffer from many errors.
+But these small-scale quantum machines are very fragile and suffer from many errors.

 These early machines are just too small and too fragile to solve useful problems just yet, but we’re making great progress and getting close to quantum advantage - when it’s actually cheaper or faster to use a quantum computer for a real problem.
 We think that within the next 5-10 years we’ll cross that threshold with a quantum computer that isn’t that much bigger than the ones we have today.
 It just needs to perform much better.